 Step One: Laying Your Sloped Shower Tray

 Adding a shower tray eliminates the need for a mortar bed.
-Pre-fabricated thin shower trays like the KERDI-SHOWER LTS are an easy installation and accommodate the KERDI-LINE linear drain.
+Pre-fabricated thin shower trays like the KERDI-SHOWER LTS are easy to install and accommodate the KERDI-LINE linear drain.

 Step Two: Adding Waterproofing